Sushma-66/Marketing-Insight-Analysis---Portfolio/README.md

-# Marketing & Insight Analyst — Portfolio Project
+# Marketing & Insight Analysis — Portfolio Project

 A sample analytics project built to demonstrate the skills required for a Marketing & Insight Analyst role at a multi-branch building materials